Hierarchy Member Permissions (Master Data Services)

 On the Hierarchy Members tab, each hierarchy is represented as a tree structure.
 When you assign permission to a node in the tree, all children inherit that permission unless permission is explicitly assigned at a lower level.

 In Explorer, the member permissions are applied everywhere the member is displayed.
-For example, a member with Read-only permission is read-only in any entities, hierarchies, and collections to which it belongs.
+For example, a member with Read permission can read any entities, hierarchies, and collections to which it belongs.

 Hierarchy member permissions apply to the model version you assign them to, and to any future copies of the version.
 They do not apply to versions earlier than the one you assign them to.